Coastal (film)

-Coastal is a 2025 documentary film which depicts Neil Young's Coastal Tour.
+Coastal is a 2025 American documentary film which depicts Neil Young's Coastal Tour.
 It was directed by Daryl Hannah.

+Reception

+Metacritic, which uses a weighted average, assigned the film a score of 53 out of 100, based on five critics, indicating "mixed or average" reviews.

 Soundtrack

 Coastal: The Soundtrack is a soundtrack album by Neil Young released on April 18, 2025, on Reprise Records.
 The soundtrack includes cuts from the movie recorded by Daryl Hannah, including live tracks such as "I'm the Ocean" and "Love Earth", along with instrumental soundcheck tracks such as "Song X" and "Expecting to Fly".